What does the verification badge mean?

 You may be wondering: what does that mean and why does it matter?
 That's a great question, and it's why we implemented the Verification Program in the first place.

-In the United States, donors to public charities have the opportunity to write off their charitable donations on their taxes (with some exceptions).
-This is a huge win for charities and donors alike, since it incentivizes individuals to support to charitable causes by allowing them to deduct donations and pay less in taxes.
+In the United States, donors to tax-exempt charities have the opportunity to write off their charitable donations on their taxes (with some exceptions).
+This is a huge win for charities and donors alike, since it incentivizes individuals to support charitable causes by allowing them to deduct donations and pay less in taxes.

 - The organization is who they say they are

 Thanks to this system, donors on Givebutter can support verified nonprofits with confidence and peace of mind knowing that their charitable dollars are going to exactly the right place.